murchandamus/bips/bip-update-process.md

 * A **Specification BIP** defines a set of technical rules affecting the interoperability of implementations.
 The distinguishing feature of a Specification BIP is that it can be implemented, and implementations can be compliant with it.
 Specification BIPs should come with or refer to a reference implementation.
-* An **Informational BIP** describes a Bitcoin design issue, provides general guidelines, or other information to the Bitcoin community.
+* An **Informational BIP** describes a Bitcoin design issue, provides general guidelines or other information to the Bitcoin community.
 * A **Process BIP** describes a process surrounding Bitcoin, or proposes a change to (or an event in) a process.
 Process BIPs are like Specification BIPs, but apply to areas other than the Bitcoin protocol itself.
 They may propose an